CUBRID/cubrid-manual/en/shard.rst

     *   Active-P: The number of proxies
     *   Active-C: The number of application servers (CASs)
     *   REQ: The number of client requests processed by the proxy
+    *   STMT-Q: The number of client requests; the client is waiting to run prepare at the time to run **shard status**
+    *   SHARD-Q: The number of client requests; the client is waiting the enable CAS at the time to run **shard status**
     *   TPS: The number of transactions processed per second (calculated only when the option is **-b -s** <*sec*>)
     *   QPS: The number of queries processed per second (calculated only when the option is **-b -s** <*sec*>)
     *   K-QPS: QPS for the queries which include a shard key